Ministries

 Claire, Sarah

 Ryan and Katie are vocational workers supporting local churches in a major city in Central Asia.
 They serve in a Muslim-majority country where religious work is illegal.
 As such, their professions serve as platforms for being in the country, as well as a means to be involved in the community.
-Katie is a physician and works at a private clinic, with the hope of being able to expand access to care to the poor living in rural regions outside the city and increase access to medical education.
-Ryan is a project manager and works for a believer-owned handicraft store that provides a safe and fair marketplace for local and rural artisans to sell their handmade artwork and products.
-Ryan is also involved in developing strategies and resources for theological education in their city and in the broader Central Asia region.
+Katie is a physician and works at a private clinic and teaches first aid and other medical education courses.
+Ryan is a project manager involved in various local businesses started by believers as a financial advisor.
+He is also owner of the Life Center, a co-working/meeting space for various church-adjacent ministries that also serves as a location for trainings of various kinds.
+Ryan is also involved in developing strategies and resources for theological education in their city and in the broader Central Asia region and takes regular trips to neighboring Central Asian countries to teach courses in two small Reformed seminaries.
+Additionally, Ryan is slowly taking on team leadership duties, and is taking steps with their current team leader to determine what his final role will look like.
+He also is leading internships, both for summer and 11-month terms.

 RUF @ University of Central Florida